-Neal Wolkoff, age 64, is a Director on the Board of Directors of the Sponsor, a member of the Board's Audit Committee and a principal of the CPO since January 2017.
+Neal Wolkoff, age 66, is a Director on the Board of Directors of the Sponsor and a member of the Board's Audit Committee.
 He was appointed to the Board when it was formed in January 2017.
 In January 2013, he was appointed to the Board of Directors of WGTS LLC, the sponsor of the largest exchange-traded fund in the world backed by physical gold and an affiliate of the Sponsor.
 He also serves as a member of the Audit Committee of WGTS LLC's Board of Directors.
-In November 2003, Mr. Wolkoff founded, and since that date has served as CEO of, Wolkoff Consulting Services, LLC, a consulting firm.
-From December 2016 to the present, he has been a Principal in Health Care Financial Exchange Inc., a Delaware c-corporation, which is in the business of designing financial products for the healthcare industry.
-From July 2014 to December 2016, he was a member of U.S. Health Futures, LLC, which is in the business of designing financial products for the healthcare industry.
-Previously, from October 2008 to February 2012, he served as the Chief Executive Officer of ELX Futures, L.P., founded by major dealer banks and trading firms to compete in the area of interest rate futures.
-Mr. Wolkoff holds a Bachelor of Arts degree and a Juris Doctor degree and is a member of the Bar of the State of New York.
+Mr. Wolkoff has served as a Director on the Board of Directors of WGCAM since January 2017 and is a member of that board's Audit Committee.
+Mr. Wolkoff is the founder and CEO of Wolkoff Consulting Services, LLC.
+Previously, from October 2008 to February 2012 he served as the Chief Executive Officer of ELX Futures, L.P., founded by major dealer banks and trading firms to compete in the area of interest rate futures.
+From April 2005 to October 2008 Mr. Wolkoff served as Chairman and Chief Executive Officer of the American Stock Exchange (AMEX).
+Prior to the AMEX, for over 20 years, Mr. Wolkoff held several senior level officer positions at the New York Mercantile Exchange (NYMEX) including Acting